What is repetitive transcranial magnetic stimulation (rTMS)?

 In 2014, Nightingale (in partnership with MagnaCentre™) was the first private hospital in the UK to pioneer rTMS treatment.
 Since then, we have been the most experienced provider of rTMS treatment in the UK, delivered by our expert and internationally experienced practitioner team.

 Not only were we the first private hospital in the UK to deliver repetitive transcranial magnetic stimulation (rTMS) treatment, but we were also the first private hospital in the UK to offer rTMS using a BrainsWay H-coil.

 rTMS is typically delivered using a figure-8 shaped coil.
 The standard figure-8 coil uses a highly focused magnetic field.
-This type of coil has limitations when it comes to accurately target the specific sections of the brain which are impacted in depression and OCD.
+This type of coil has limitations when it comes to accurately targeting the specific sections of the brain which are impacted in depression and OCD.

 There are two main advantages to using noninvasive Deep TMS technology:

 - The ability to reach the brain’s deeper brain structures directly helps prevent a decrease in the magnetic field’s intensity.
 This helps maintain the field’s effectiveness without needing to increase the intensity to a level that risks causing undesirable side effects.

 - The ability to avoid the need for an increase in intensity allows dTMS to broaden the scope of its electromagnetic field, reaching more relevant brain regions and structures while maintaining a safe level of activation.
 The deeper, broader field also enhances the correct brain region targeting, eliminating the need for complex neuronavigation equipment.